ietf-wg-acme/acme/draft-ietf-acme-acme.md

 : A URI from which a list of certificates issued for this account can be fetched via a GET request.
 The result of the GET request MUST be a JSON object whose "certificates" field is an array of strings, where each string is the URI of a certificate.
-The server SHOULD NOT include expired certificates.
+The server SHOULD NOT include expired or revoked certificates.

 ~~~~~~~~~~
 {